-MSHA part 46 training is an online training program developed by the mine safety professionals at South Central College in Minnesota.
-There are currently six lessons, which cover surface miner training topics from the MSHA Part 46 standard.
+This online MSHA Part 46 training is an interactive training program developed by the mine safety professionals at South Central College in Minnesota.
+There are currently six online modules, which cover surface miner training topics from the MSHA Part 46 standard.
 These lessons include Hazard Communication, Machine Guarding, Electrical Safety, Workplace Examination, Miners Rights, and PPE.
-Online MSHA part 46 training can be used as new miner training and as an annual refresher for already certified miners.
+Online MSHA Part 46 training can be used as new miner training and as an annual refresher for already certified miners.

 Online MSHA Part 46 Training For Your Entire Staff.

-Purchase full access to our MSHA part 46 training courses or buy them one at a time.
+- Purchase full access to our online MSHA Part 46 training courses or buy them one at a time.

 MSHA Part 46 Compliance

 Every person at a mine site has the responsibility to ensure that health and safety standards are met at all times.
 The employer is responsible for supplying information, instruction, and supervision to all workers.
 The supervisor is in charge of ensuring that all workers are properly trained and are compliant with all MSHA regulations.
 And workers are responsible for meeting all MSHA standards and practicing safe work habits.To be MSHA compliant your company must have a training program that is approved by MSHA.
 Your company can use this or any of our online MSHA courses as part of that program.

 The KMI Academy online MSHA training courses are a full safety and health educational program, featuring safety and health training for people of all technical abilities.
 Participants of our offerings will be able to more readily identify, mitigate, and prevent common safety risks within daily obligations.
 Purchase the 6 part MSHA 46 training course bundle today and be on your way to MSHA certification for you and your entire surface mining team.

 KMI Academy Offers 6 Online MSHA Part 46 Training Courses: